gopheracademy/gopheracademy-web/content/advent-2017/using-go-templates.md

 series = ["Advent 2017"]
 +++

-Go templates are powerful method to customize output however you want, whatever you're creating a web page, sending e-mail, working with [Buffalo](https://github.com/gobuffalo/buffalo), [Go-Hugo](https://gohugo.io), or just using some CLI such as [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/).
+Go templates are a powerful method to customize output however you want, whether you're creating a web page, sending an e-mail, working with [Buffalo](https://github.com/gobuffalo/buffalo), [Go-Hugo](https://gohugo.io), or just using some CLI such as [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/).

 There're two packages operating with templates — [`text/template`](https://golang.org/pkg/text/template/) and [`html/template`](https://golang.org/pkg/html/template/).
 Both provide the same interface, however the `html/template` package is used to generate HTML output safe against code injection.

-In this article we're going to take a quick look on how to use them package, as well as how to integrate them with your application.
+In this article we're going to take a quick look on how to use the package, as well as how to integrate them with your application.

 ### Actions